russloewe/GnomeSlayer/README.md

      get_input();
 Will generate a move for the player.
-Like if the player wants to go right, the input() function will return MOVE_RIGHT, then that is passed to the action module as (PLAYER, MOVE_RIGHT), from there it will call the subfunctions such as move_right().
+Like if the player wants to go right, the get_input() function will return MOVE_RIGHT, then that is passed to the action module as (PLAYER, MOVE_RIGHT), from there it will call the subfunctions such as move_right().
 The player will also be able to fight if there is something there to fight.